dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 After the sidebar has been added, you can navigate to the attributes page.
 On this page some attributes are being loaded from the database.
 These should then be displayed in a table.

+If you did not complete the first task, you can't navigate to this page.
+You can still access is through manually changing the url to `/attributes`.

 ### Existing code in the template